 - Though the salary increase with a master's degree will vary by district and state, Minnesota teachers are on the higher end of the payscale.
 Median Minnesota teacher salaries was $59,820 in 2016 [BLS]

 - Once a teacher is employed, there is much more mobility that comes with a Master's.
 Teachers with advanced degrees can be promoted to school administration positions and can become mentors to other teachers based upon specific graduate training.

 The Core Curriculum covers instruction, assessment and implementation of second language and culture education.
 Courses are offered in the evenings and during the summer.
 To see the curriculum requirements in detail visit the course catalog under M.Ed.
 Professional Studies and look under the subplan “Second Language Education”.

 School-Related Project: At the end of the program, you will design and implement an independent project, using concepts learned in our program.
 Projects typically culminate in a 20-30 page paper, resulting from approximately 120 hours of work.
-Final projects are assessed with this rubric.

 Full-time students can finish this program in two years, taking two to three classes per term, excluding summers

 You may also take courses on a part-time basis at your own rate while working in the field.

 - July 31 (fall start)